 Another way to distinguish the route of entry of a drug into the hair is by analyzing the hair for the drug metabolites6.
 All drugs must go through the liver as they circulate through the bloodstream.
 In the liver, most drugs are metabolized by enzymes7 to inactive products.
 Their structure is changed to make them a little more polar8 (charged) so that it is easier to eliminate them in the urine (charged compounds get trapped in the urine and can’t get back into the bloodstream).
 As the metabolites circulate throughout the bloodstream some of them stay in the kidney to be excreted, and some of them reach other parts of the body.
-They are able to enter hair follicles9, just as the parent drug.
-So cocaine and its metabolites can be found in hair and produce the same pattern of accumulation.
-If the cocaine were to enter the hair through a vapor from the environment, there would be no metabolites present in the hair.
+If the metabolites are not too polar, they can enter hair follicles9, just as the parent drug.
+So cocaine and some of its metabolites can be found in hair and produce the same pattern of accumulation.
+If the cocaine were to enter the hair through a vapor in the surrounding environment (i.e., second hand smoke), there would be no metabolites present in the hair.

 1 a substance that affects the structure or function of a cell or organism.